 The largest employer in Dayton, Ohio is Wright Patterson Air Force Base, which ranks as the 5th largest employer in Ohio.
 With over 18,000 jobs, both military and civilian, it is a life force in the Dayton economy.
 Many other smaller technology and research firms are situated around the area to support the work at the base.
 Other large employers around Dayton, Ohio are Premier Health Network, Kettering Medical Network, Reynolds and Reynolds and Lexus Nexus.
 The Dayton area is working hard to attract new businesses to the Dayton area as well as providing opportunities for future growth through career training at local colleges and universities.

 There are two large universities in the Dayton area.
 The University of Dayton was founded in 1850 and is a private, Catholic school and has the only American Bar Association approved law school in the area.
 Wright State University was founded in 1967 as a public school and has the only medical school in the Miami Valley.
-Sinclair Community College has a wide variety of two year associate programs and is a very affordable commuter school in the area.
+Sinclair Community College has a wide variety of two-year associate programs and is a very affordable commuter school in the area.
 Kettering College of Medical Arts is associated with Kettering Medical Center and offers a variety of health care educational pursuits.

 The Dayton housing market offers the home buyer a multitude of choices and price ranges.
-Whether you prefer a large, turn of the century Dayton four-bedroom house with a lot of character or a cute and charming bungalow or cape cod Dayton OH house with basement, you will be able to find what you are looking for in the neighborhoods of Dayton.
+Whether you prefer a large, turn of the century Dayton four-bedroom house with a lot of character or a cute and charming bungalow or cape cod Dayton OH house with a basement, you will be able to find what you are looking for in the neighborhoods of Dayton.

-A number of historic districts can be found in Dayton, Ohio, which are dedicated to the preservation of the look and feel of the neighborhood and history of the era in which they were established.
-The Oregon Historic District is one of the areas where the charm and character of the 1800’s is maintained.
+A number of historic districts can be found in Dayton, Ohio and are dedicated to the preservation of the look and feel of the neighborhood and history of the era in which they were established.
+The Oregon Historic District is one of the areas where the charm and character of the 1800’s are maintained.
 The area was settled by German immigrants and a number of churches with German heritage were established.
 About 30 years ago, the residents of the area banded together, determined to stop the urban blight so prevalent in cities and worked to revitalize their community.
 Anyone visiting the Oregon District would agree that they achieved their goals.
 Beautiful, restored homes line quiet streets.
-Businesses, restaurants, shops, antiques, and café’s are established here for residents and visitors to enjoy.
+Businesses, restaurants, shops, antiques, and cafés are established here for residents and visitors to enjoy.
 Other historic districts in the area are the Huffman Historic District, which is east of downtown and St. Anne’s Hill.
 Many of these historic areas have tours at Christmas of the decorated homes or garden tours in the spring or summer.
-South Park, another revitalized area, recently featured a Rehab-a-rama, show casing five renovated historic homes and three new homes.
+South Park, another revitalized area, recently featured a Rehab-a-Rama, show casing five renovated historic homes and three new homes.
 Projects such as these are doing much to revitalize the downtown area of Dayton, Ohio and bring new life to the economy.

 If you are interested in urban living, check out the number of lofts available in downtown Dayton.
 Loft apartments such as The Cannery and The Mercantile Loft are providing urban professionals the convenience of city living in an upscale, urban environment.
 Enjoy dinner out at one of the many fine, upscale restaurants, grab your bike and ride on the bike paths by the river, meet some friends at a café for coffee, or shop at the Second Street Market.
 It’s all close by and convenient.
 Dayton Condos are abundant and popular for those wanting care free living.
 Some of the areas most popular and luxurious condos are found on Main Street in Downtown Dayton at Performance Place, located at the Benjamin and Marian Schuster Performing Arts Center.
 This Downtown Dayton performing arts complex is an 18-floor residential and office tower, of which floors nine through 17 are dedicated to residential condos, most of which have 2 bedrooms and about 1700 square feet.
 Each resident has a 220 square foot balcony, two parking spaces, and climate-controlled storage.
 The Performance Place also offers a private exercise suite and 24-hour security.